Kommetjie

-Kommetjie (Afrikaans for "small basin," approximately pronounced cawma-key) is a small town near Cape Town, in the Western Cape province of South Africa.
+Kommetjie (Afrikaans for "small basin," approximately pronounced caw-me-key) is a small town near Cape Town, in the Western Cape province of South Africa.
 It lies about halfway down the west coast of the Cape Peninsula, at the southern end of the long wide beach that runs northwards towards Chapman's Peak and Noordhoek.
 The community of Ocean View is located to its immediate south east.

 It was founded in 1902 when a consortium of businessmen developed the area as a residential suburb of Cape Town.
 The town was modernised in the 1960s when electricity and municipal running water was installed.

 The area is a popular spot for surfing, since powerful waves from the Atlantic Ocean rise up over rocky reefs formed by hard sandstones of the Table Mountain Group.
 Wherever the bottom is rocky, the shallower waters are thick with giant kelp forests.
 Kommetjie is famous for its excellent crayfishing although changes in fishing quotas which have drastically reduced the daily catch allowed.

 Geography

-Kommetjie, Afrikaans for "small basin", is situated on the narrow coastal plain below the mountains, on the western side of the southern Cape Peninsula, beside the Atlantic Ocean which has cold currents in this region, and is exposed to the prevailing south westerly swell from the Southern Ocean.
+Kommetjie is situated on the narrow coastal plain below the mountains, on the western side of the southern Cape Peninsula, beside the Atlantic Ocean which has cold currents in this region, and is exposed to the prevailing south westerly swell from the Southern Ocean.

 The Slangkop Lighthouse, which stands about 33 meters tall, is situated on the beach.
 The lighthouse can be seen from the mountain pass "Ou Kaapse Weg" and has been around since 1919.

 Sport and recreation

-The Cape Town Cycle Tour passes each year through this small town.
+The Cape Town Cycle Tour each year passes through this small town.
 The southwesterly swell produces attractive waves for surfing on the local coastal reefs, and the area is popular for crayfish and fishing as there is a beach launching area for small craft.
 It is a quiet and relaxing town suitable for camping and getaways.
 Not far from Kommetjie, along Long Beach near Noordhoek, lies The Kakapo shipwreck, which ran aground in 1900.